Funded by: Fundación Séneca (Science and Technology Agency of the Region of Murcia)

 Grant: 21629/FPI/21

 DFL is a federated system in which communications are decentralized among the participants of a network.
-Therefore, it brings a new wave of opportunities, including mitigating the risk of a single point of failure, reducing communication costs, enabling a truly scalable solution, and enhancing trust between participants by minimizing reliance on a central authority.
+This can reduce the risk of a single point of failure, lower some communication costs, improve scalability, and reduce reliance on a central authority.

 Mathematical Foundations of DFL